purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Optimization-Algorithms/gradient-descent.md

 <img src="optimize_this_line.png" alt="optimize_this_line" width="350" height="200"/>

-So let’s start with a simple data set, on the x-axis we have weight and on the y-axis we have height.
-Predicted height = intercept + slope * height, so let’s learn how gradient descent can fit a line to data by finding the optimal values for the intercept and the slope.
+So let’s start with a simple data set, on the x-axis we have weight and on the y-axis we have height. \text{Predicted height} = \text{intercept} + slope \times \text{weight}, so let’s learn how gradient descent can fit a line to data by finding the optimal values for the intercept and the slope.
 Actually, we’ll start by using gradient descent to find the intercept, then once we understand how gradient descent works, we’ll use it to solve for the intercept and the slope.

 So for now, let’s just plug in the least squares estimate for the slope, 0.64.
 And we’ll use gradient descent to find the optimal value for the intercept.